PRO-2684/011147-Lab/README.md

 ## Usage

-- Start development server: `./scripts/start-dev.sh`
+- Start development server: `./scripts/dev.sh`
+- Start production server: `./scripts/prod.sh`
+- Will start MySQL service when script is executed, and stop it after Flask server is closed.